-For more information about January Growth Factor, please visit the following Web site: Growth Factor Home Page reported on the previous school year's Growth Factor Report.
+For more information about January Growth Factor, please visit the following Web site: Growth Factor Home Page

+Per KRS 157.370 (3), there is an adjustment in transportation funding for current-year increases in transported students.
+The number of transported students (T1s + T5s) for the first two months of the current year is compared to the number of transported students (T1s + T5s) reported on the previous school year's Growth Factor Report.
 The percent of increase is multiplied by the tentative transportation calculation to determine the amount of transportation funding increase for a district.
 A district that shows a loss or no increase in T1s and T5s will not incur a reduction in funding.
 January Growth Factor submission can be found here: SAAR Application